Apple watchOS 8 is now live â and you can now download it to your Apple Watch device.

 More always on apps

-The Apple Watch Series 5 and Series 6 brought an always on display, that dims to a power saving watch face when not in use.
-However, it can be heavily disruptive when using an app to have the screen head into low power mode.
+The Apple Watch Series 5 and Series 6 brought an always-on display, that dims to a power saving watch face when not in use.
+However, it can be heavily disruptive, when the screen dims when using an app, and you can no longer see the information you need.

-Now Maps, Mindfulness, Now Playing, Phone, Podcasts, Stopwatch, Timers, Voice Memos, to name a few, will play nicer with the always on display.
+Maps, Mindfulness, Now Playing, Phone, Podcasts, Stopwatch, Timers, Voice Memos, to name a few, will play nicer with the always-on display.

 Respiratory rate data during sleep

 Apple finally launched its first native Sleep app in watchOS 7, and now it's bolstering its skills to track your bed time with the ability to track respiratory rate.

 It's not a new metric to smartwatches, but it does mean you can now track breaths per minute, which could offer an insight into your current wellness.
 While Apple does say this isn't designed as a medical feature, increased breathing rate can be an early warning system of respiratory illness.

 You'll be able to view trends over time and while capturing and syncing that data to Apple Health, will send a notification to your phone if there's sudden trends in your respiration rate.